How to Write an After-Action Report [+Template]

 1. Post-incident recap — In this scenario, what was expected?

-In the first stage, you’ll discuss what was expected from your team leader and project team and the goals of the drill—or if you are analyzing an emergency event itself, you’ll discuss what you expected to happen in this kind of scenario.
+In the first stage, you’ll discuss what was expected from your team leader and project team and the goals of the drill—or, if you are analyzing an emergency event itself, what you expected to happen in this kind of scenario.
+Setting these expectations before reviewing the incident/drill itself will help you later on when you analyze the successes and complications in the following sections.

-The second stage is the review of what actually happened.
-Go into detail about the event, who responded, what/when events occurred, etc. Make sure every participant has an opportunity to share their experience.
+The second stage is a review of what actually happened.
+Describe the event, who responded or was involved, what/when events occurred, where it happened, etc. Additionally, document what tools or systems you used so that you can assess how they performed in the next step.
+Make sure every participant has an opportunity to share their experience.

-3. Incident analysis — What went well, and why?
+3. Incident analysis — What went well, what didn’t, and why?

-4. Potential improvements — What can be improved, and how?
+4. Planned improvements — What can be updated, and how?

 In the fourth step, review the elements that did not meet expectations or standards for success.
-These may be communication breakdowns or problems in the response strategy itself or any other challenges.
+These may be communication breakdowns, problems in the response strategy itself, or any other challenges with policies or procedures.
 Be sure to discuss these areas for improvement without assigning blame or attacking any of the stakeholders or participating organizations.
-With this after-action report, you can be sure not to repeat issues.
+With this after-action report, you’ll have a better foundation for an effective response, and you’ll be sure not to repeat issues.

 Once you have collected all your observations and conclusions from these four report elements, compile a list of action items and assign each to a responsible party.
 These items can be as simple as updating documents or as vital as setting up an emergency communication system.
 These corrective actions should support the measures discussed in the incident analysis and prevent future failures.